KLM: 2010s

 Beginning in September 2010, KLM integrated the passenger division of Martinair into KLM, transferring all personnel and routes.
 By November 2011, Martinair consisted of only the cargo and maintenance division.
-In March 2011, KLM and InselAir reached an agreement for mutual cooperation on InselAir destinations, thus expanding its passenger services.
+In March 2011, KLM and InselAir reached an agreement for cooperation on InselAir destinations, thus expanding its passenger services.
 Beginning 27 March 2011, KLM passengers could fly to all InselAir destinations through InselAir's hubs in Curaçao and Sint Maarten.
 This cooperation was extended to a code share agreement in 2012.
 In early 2018, the cooperation with Inselair was terminated, including any interlining agreements, after Inselair found itself in financial difficulties which forced the airline to sell off part of its fleet and cancel some of its routes.

 On 20 February 2013, KLM announced that Peter Hartman would resign as president and CEO of KLM on 1 July 2013.
 He was succeeded by Camiel Eurlings.
 Hartman remained employed by the company until he retired on 1 January 2014.
 On 15 October 2014, KLM announced that Eurlings, in joint consultation with the supervisory board, had decided to immediately resign as president and CEO.
 As of this date, he was succeeded by Pieter Elbers.
 KLM received the award for "Best Airline Staff Service" in Europe at the World Airline Awards 2013.
 This award represents the rating for an airline's performance across both airport staff and cabin staff combined.
-It is the second consecutive year that KLM won this award; in 2012 it was awarded with this title as well.
+It is the second consecutive year that KLM won this award; in 2012 it was awarded this title as well.
 On 19 June 2012, KLM made the first transatlantic flight fueled partly by sustainable biofuels to Rio de Janeiro.
-This was the longest distance any aircraft had flown on bio fuels.
+This was the longest distance any aircraft had flown on biofuels.

 In 2019, KLM celebrated its centennial, as it was founded in 1919.
 Since it is the oldest airline still operating under its original name, it was the first airline to achieve this feat.

 2020s

-Being heavily affected by the COVID-19 pandemic, KLM cut at least 6,000 jobs total.
-It also said that the decisions of the government to have all the passengers and crew COVID-19 tested before flying will have an impact on its flights.
-On December 16, 2021, Air France-KLM announced an order for 100 Airbus A320neos to be divided between Transavia and KLM.
+Being heavily affected by the COVID-19 pandemic, KLM cut at least 6,000 jobs in total.
+It also said that the decision of the government to have all the passengers and crew COVID-19 tested before flying will have an impact on its flights.
+On 16 December 2021, Air France-KLM announced an order for 100 Airbus A320neos to be divided between Transavia and KLM.
 In July 2022, KLM was forced to cut their summer schedule due to disruption at airports across Europe.